 - Visiting a local Muslim school to talk to the pupils about being a Catholic

-Fr Will and Fr Phil drop into school regularly to support with the teaching of RE and to offer the children time to talk about their faith
+Fr Will and Fr Peter drop into school regularly to support with the teaching of RE and to offer the children time to talk about their faith

 Trips and visits

 Our curriculum is enhanced with trips and visits.
 Examples of these are:

 - An overnight visit to Aylesford Priory for children in Year 4